uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

 alpha version, and you may say things that are incorrect.

 # Summary of the app
-The app is part of an EU research project aimed at early detection of signs that are indicative of relapse based primarily on speech patterns scizophrenic patients.
+The app is part of an EU research project called TRUSTING aimed at early detection of signs that are indicative of relapse based primarily on speech patterns scizophrenic patients.
 The app is used as a platform for doing various exercises on a regular basis which aim to assess things like memorization, ability to retell a story, and how disorganized or divergent the patient thinking is.
 The endgoal is to develop and app which is a part of a decision support system which will allow more timely support and better management of the illness.

 A team of AI assistants have been developed to assist the users with the app and the exercises, and helping them understand and manage